aws-samples/generative-ai-amazon-bedrock-langchain-agent-example/documentation/deployment-guide.md

 </p>

 ### Access the Amplify Website
-With your Amazon Lex JavaScript plugin in place, you are now ready to visit your Amplify demo website.
+With Amazon Lex now embedded into your Amplify website, you are ready to visit your example front-end application.

 To access your website's domain, navigate to the [CloudFormation stack's **Output** tab](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-view-stack-data-resources.html) and locate the Amplify domain URL.

 Alternatively, use the following command: